Quick Answer

 Part 1: Reading & Writing (Compreensão da Leitura e Produção e Interação Escritas)

-The first and most intensive part of the exam combines reading comprehension with written production, accounting for 45% of your final grade.
-You are allotted a total of 75 minutes to complete this section, which tests your ability to process and generate functional written Portuguese in a single session.
+The first and most intensive part of the exam combines reading comprehension with written production, accounting for 50 of the 150 total points (one third of your mark).
+You are allotted a total of 90 minutes to complete this section, which tests your ability to process and generate functional written Portuguese in a single session.

 During the Reading portion, you will encounter high-frequency vocabulary and practical texts found in daily urban life, such as public signs, transport schedules, restaurant menus, and medicine dosage instructions.
 The cognitive load increases as you move toward longer descriptive texts where you must identify main themes and logical sequences.